platbr/scrapy-prerender/README.rst

    advanced response processing; see https://github.com/scrapy/scrapy/issues/1895 for details.

-3. Enable ``SplashDeduplicateArgsMiddleware`` by adding it to ``SPIDER_MIDDLEWARES`` in your ``settings.py``::
+3. Enable ``PrerenderDeduplicateArgsMiddleware`` by adding it to ``SPIDER_MIDDLEWARES`` in your ``settings.py``::

       SPIDER_MIDDLEWARES = {
-          'scrapy_splash.SplashDeduplicateArgsMiddleware': 100,
+          'scrapy_prerender.PrerenderDeduplicateArgsMiddleware': 100,
       }

-   This middleware is needed to support ``cache_args`` feature; it allows to save disk space by not storing duplicate Splash arguments multiple times in a disk request queue.
-If Splash 2.1+ is used the middleware also allows to save network traffic by not sending these duplicate arguments to Splash server multiple times.
+   This middleware is needed to support ``cache_args`` feature; it allows to save disk space by not storing duplicate Prerender arguments multiple times in a disk request queue.
+If Prerender 2.1+ is used the middleware also allows to save network traffic by not sending these duplicate arguments to Prerender server multiple times.

 4. Set a custom ``DUPEFILTER_CLASS``::

-      DUPEFILTER_CLASS = 'scrapy_splash.SplashAwareDupeFilter'
+      DUPEFILTER_CLASS = 'scrapy_prerender.PrerenderAwareDupeFilter'

-5. If you use Scrapy HTTP cache then a custom cache storage backend is required. scrapy-splash provides a subclass of ``scrapy.contrib.httpcache.FilesystemCacheStorage``::
+5. If you use Scrapy HTTP cache then a custom cache storage backend is required. scrapy-prerender provides a subclass of ``scrapy.contrib.httpcache.FilesystemCacheStorage``::

-      HTTPCACHE_STORAGE = 'scrapy_splash.SplashAwareFSCacheStorage'
+      HTTPCACHE_STORAGE = 'scrapy_prerender.PrerenderAwareFSCacheStorage'

-   If you use other cache storage then it is necesary to subclass it and replace all ``scrapy.util.request.request_fingerprint`` calls with ``scrapy_splash.splash_request_fingerprint``.
+   If you use other cache storage then it is necesary to subclass it and replace all ``scrapy.util.request.request_fingerprint`` calls with ``scrapy_prerender.prerender_request_fingerprint``.

 .. note::